rodrigopasc/Studify/README.md

 # Studify
 Manage your time & plan your learning challenges.
-> This app was made for learning about iOS notifications.
+> This app was made to learn about iOS notifications.
 I hope you enjoy - and maybe learn how to code with Swift.
 <hr />

 ## Screenshots